 Talks take place monthly at Vancouver General Hospital.
 The speakers begin presenting at 6 pm, and after the talk, wine and cheese are complimentary in a casual setting.
-Please RSVP to be updated on the location.
+Talks take place at Vancouver General Hospital; please RSVP for exact location.

 Talks Schedule for 2014 Fall to 2015 Spring